Blazing Across the Pecos

 Blazing Across the Pecos is a 1948 American Western film directed by Ray Nazarro and written by Norman S. Hall.
 The film stars Charles Starrett, Patricia Barry, Paul Campbell, Charles C. Wilson, Thomas E. Jackson, Red Arnall and Smiley Burnette.
 The film was released on July 1, 1948, by Columbia Pictures.
+This was the thirty-second of 65 films in the Durango Kid series.

 Plot

 Businessman Ace Brockway and his henchmen are secretly arming hostile Indians with rifles to attack wagon trains.
 Brockway has such contempt for the law and the people that he employs the buffoon restaurant owner Smiley Burnette as town marshal and Jim Traynor to run the newspaper, printing only what Brockway tells him to.
 The Durango Kid becomes Burnette's deputy and brings law and order to the West.